-- Click Datasets to open the dataset management page.
+- Click Datasets to go to the Datasets page.

-- Select the company_sales_record dataset and click Create Dashboard.
+- Select the company_sales_record dataset and click the Create Dashboard icon.

-- Click the Data tab to select the data dimension and data measures.
+- On the Data tab page, select dimensions and measures.

-In the Dimensions list, select Area and add it to Location.
-In the Measures list, select Order Amount, Profit Amount, and Transportation Cost, and add them to Color Scale, as shown in the following figure:Note Make sure you have changed the data type of Area from String to Location.
+On the Dimensions list, locate area and add it to the Geo Location (Dimensions) section.
+On the Measure list, locate order_amt, profit_amt, and shipping_cost and add them to the Colorscale (Measures) section.Note Make sure that you have converted the dimension type of the area field from String to Geo.

 - Click Update and the chart is updated.